 What happens if I lose my hardware wallet?

 The device is just a tool; your seed phrase is the real backup.
 As long as you have your written 12- or 24-word seed stored securely, you can recover your funds in any compatible wallet.
-Which is also the warning: anyone who finds that seed can take everything, so its security is the whole game.
+Which is also the warning, and it cuts both ways: anyone who finds that seed can take everything, and if you lose the seed as well as the device, no one — not a manufacturer, an exchange, or a regulator — can restore access.
+That loss is permanent.
+Its security, and its redundancy, is the whole game.

 You opened the app on a Tuesday and felt a flicker of control over a number that was never quite yours to control.
 That instinct was right — the balance was a promise in someone else’s ledger, leaking value to inflation and fees while you weren’t looking.
 Now you can see the layers: the gold and Bitcoin that don’t need a bank’s permission to exist, the vetted yield that earns without surrendering custody, the keys that no exchange can freeze.
 You don’t have to do it all this week.
 Move one slice into something you hold directly, write down a seed and test the recovery, read one audit report end to end.
 That’s how it starts.
 You stop being a renter of your own money and become its owner — not a passive entry in a legacy database, but a person who controls the rails their wealth runs on.